it-Portal2/hotel-sultan-palace/README.md

 - **Terms & Conditions**: Required agreement checkboxes
 - **Confirmation**: Success popup with booking details

-## Responsive Design

-The application is fully responsive and works on:
-- Desktop (1200px+)
-- Tablet (768px - 1199px)
-- Mobile (320px - 767px)

-## Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support or questions, please contact the development team.

----

 Built with ❤️ using Next.js, TypeScript, and Tailwind CSS